 Chinese mainland reports 11 new locally transmitted COVID-19 cases

-BEIJING, June 1 (Xinhua) -- The Chinese mainland on Monday reported 11 new locally transmitted COVID-19 cases in Guangdong Province, the National Health Commission said in its daily report on Tuesday.
+BEIJING, June 5 (Xinhua) -- The Chinese mainland on Friday reported 11 new locally transmitted COVID-19 cases, which were all in Guangdong Province, the National Health Commission said in its daily report on Saturday.

-The same day also saw 12 new imported cases on the mainland.
-Of them, seven were reported in Shanghai, two each in Guangdong and Sichuan, and one in Jiangsu.
+The same day also saw 13 new imported cases on the mainland.
+Of them, five were reported in Guangdong, three in Fujian, two in Beijing, and one each in Shanghai, Sichuan and Yunnan.

-One new suspected case arriving from outside the mainland was reported in Inner Mongolia and no new deaths related to COVID-19 were reported on Monday, it added.
+One new suspected case arriving from outside the mainland was reported in Shanghai.
+No new deaths related to the disease were reported.

 Photos